darachm/stanford-hurling/index.md

 We're working to promote, train, and organize the sport of hurling among the Stanford University community.
-We aim to return to collegiate competition (with Berkelely), but we also want to share the simple fun of just pucking around with a hurley and friends.
+We aim to return to club status at Stanford and to inter-collegiate competition, but we also want to share the simple fun of just pucking around with a hurley and friends.